 - A) Meet at least annually with the State Agency of Transportation to assess problems, review proposed construction, and update plans for future upgrades. - B) Increase participation in the regional Transportation Advisory Committee (TAC).
-TAC prioritizes regional transportation project and submits them to VTrans for future funding. - C) Develop a monitoring program for local roadway volumes and problems. - D) Develop access design criteria and controls for new development and redevelopment based upon national design standards and roadway functional classification.

-- E) Meet periodically with affected adjacent communities to coordinate approach to VTrans to improve State roadways, e.g., Work with Morgan and Holland to obtain improvements on Route 111; work with Charleston, Brighton and Island Pond to finalize improvements on Route 105. - F) Develop criteria for new public and private roadways to ensure effective classification. - G) Actively pursue planning grants for financial assistance in the planning and implementation of the above items for the Town and Village. - H) Develop criteria for roadway signage for local roads - I) Continue to monitor speed limits on local roadways and modify, as appropriate, based upon volumes, design and function. - J) Adopt an official map to include current road locations and classifications, proposed improvements, proposed roads, public facilities and all publicly owned rights of way of all types. - K) Adopt a road and trail ordinance to insure compatible trail uses, establish access standards and acceptance criteria for road dedication.
+TAC prioritizes regional transportation projects and submits them to VTrans for future funding. - C) Develop a monitoring program for local roadway volumes and problems. - D) Develop access design criteria and controls for new development and redevelopment based upon national design standards and roadway functional classification. - E) Meet periodically with affected adjacent communities to coordinate approach to VTrans to improve State roadways, e.g., Work with Morgan and Holland to obtain improvements on Route 111; work with Charleston, Brighton and Island Pond to finalize improvements on Route 105. - F) Develop criteria for new public and private roadways to ensure effective classification. - G) Actively pursue planning grants for financial assistance in the planning and implementation of the above items for the Town and Village. - H) Continue to monitor speed limits on local roadways and modify, as appropriate, based upon volumes, design and function. - Adopt an official map to include current road locations and classifications, proposed improvements, proposed roads, public facilities and all publicly owned rights of way of all types.